 Welcome to CU Orchestras!
 We offer a range of repertoire for all levels of musicians at the University of Colorado Boulder.
 Below, read more about our ensemble offerings.

-The Symphony Orchestra has appeared with such artists as cellist Johannes Moser, pianist Jeremy Denk, jazz pianist and Academy Award winning composer Dave Grusin.
-In addition, the orchestra has also recently appeared with pop artist Natalie Merchant and their live recording with the Indigo Girls was released this summer.
+The Symphony Orchestra has appeared with such artists as cellist Johannes Moser, pianist Jeremy Denk, jazz pianist and Academy Award-winning composer Dave Grusin.
+In addition, the orchestra has also recently appeared with pop artist Natalie Merchant and their live recording with the Indigo Girls was released in 2018.
 The orchestra enjoys a regular collaboration with the principal musicians of the Cleveland Orchestra during a biennial residency on the CU Boulder campus.
 Solo appearances with the orchestra are awarded to students as a result of the annual Honors Competition.